RIT-Election-Security/SAVVI-terraform/README.md

 5. `terraform apply`
 6. SSH into the deploy box, run ansible

-examples of certain falues are found in `examples/`
+examples of certain files are found in `examples/`

+future work: fix encoding so that unicode can be passed through do strange base64 stuff on each end?